cerebral-legacy/cerebral-website/content/get-started/10_using-paths.en.md

 As you can see we are using *path* from the context to use it to take ontrol over the flow!

 Congratulations!
-Now you you know how to control your flow  **Path**
+Now you you know how to control your flow using **Path**